Triggering Electron Capture Supernovae: Dark Matter Effects in Degenerate White-Dwarf-like Cores of Super-Asymptotic Giant Branch Stars: Results

-$m_n$ being the neutron's rest mass. $M_B$ represents the total rest-mass of the $N_B$ neutrons, dispersed at infinity, that form the ordinary matter component of the dark matter admixed compact star \citep{Bombaci-Datta_2000}.
+$m_n$ being the neutron's rest mass. $M_B$ represents the total rest-mass of the $N_B$ neutrons, dispersed at infinity, that form the ordinary matter component of the DM admixed compact star \citep{Bombaci-Datta_2000}.
 A similar interpretation holds for the stellar dark mass $M_D$ of the DACS.

-Notice that the DM fraction of a dark matter admixed compact star, usually defined in the literature as the ratio of the gravitational mass $M_{DM}$ of the DM fluid to the total gravitational mass of the star, i.e.
+Notice that the DM fraction of a DM admixed compact star, usually defined in the literature as the ratio of the gravitational mass $M_{DM}$ of the DM fluid to the total gravitational mass of the star, i.e.

 within our scenario will not be constant during the stellar process which forms the remnant DANS of an ECSN.